-Mark Clattenburg reveals the five most annoying players he ever refereed
+Mark Clattenburg has named the five most annoying players he reffed during his career

 Craig Bellamy

-To be honest, Bellamy will be on most referee's lists of annoying players to officiate.
+To be honest, Bellamy will be on most referees' lists of annoying players to officiate.

+"The worst one - and I've thought it for years - was Bellamy," Clattenburg wrote.

-"Bellamy was a nightmare to referee and most of us felt the same," Clattenburg wrote.
+"Bellamy was a nightmare to referee and most of us felt the same.

 "He would snarl at you and throw his arms around, constantly challenging you.
 His language was awful, just plain rude.